enoklearn/engineering/modules/craftsmanship.md

 <details open>
    <summary><b>Coaching as a Mentor</b></summary><br/>

-   With this topic, you’ll learn about patterns and techniques to mentor an apprentice in their journey to graduation effectively.
+   With this topic, you'll learn about patterns and techniques to mentor an apprentice in their journey to graduation effectively.

    #### Learning Outcomes
    * Describe the responsibilities of a mentor during an apprenticeship